 Founder of Aradin Charitable Trust and Affiliated Researcher in Neo-Aramaic Studies, University of Cambridge

-Karen Armstrong OBE
+Karen Armstrong OBE Historian of Religion

 Karen Armstrong OBE is a historian of religion, whose books on the traditions of India, China, Judaism, Christianity and Islam have been translated into forty-five languages.
 They include, A History of God, which was an international bestseller; The Battle for God, A History of Fundamentalism; Islam: A Short History, Muhammad: A Prophet for Our Time; Buddha; The Great Transformation: The Origin of Our Religious Traditions and most recently Fields of Blood; Religion and the History of Violence.